 I know what you are thinking, that title reminds you of Steven Covey’s Book “The 7 Habits of Highly Effective People,” and yes, that is the inspiration for my thoughts on successful managers.
-As management consultants, we frequently come across organisations that are good, some that are very good, but few that are really great at what they do.
-Many organisations over the years have invested heavily into the latest IT infrastructure, developed elaborate management systems and improved their processes.
-But what really determines the performance of an organisation is its People Transformation: the people, their behaviour, skills, and experience.
+As management consultants, we frequently come across organizations that are good, some that are very good, but few that are really great at what they do.
+Many organizations over the years have invested heavily into the latest IT infrastructure, developed elaborate management systems and improved their processes.
+But what really determines the performance of an organization is its People Transformation: the people, their behaviour, skills, and experience.
 In one word, their habits.

 At Proudfoot, we have developed the Seven Habits of Highly Effective Managers in our People Transformation programs and over the years have trained more than ten thousand supervisors, team leaders, and managers in the Seven Habits.